 A team with a bright young core of high draft picks and built around one of the game’s best big men in Joel Embiid, and athletic freak Ben Simmons, the Sixers are now genuinely feared throughout the game, and are almost a lock to be a top seed in the Eastern Conference if they play to their potential.

 Top NBA League players

-There have been so many great players to grace the NBA over the years and singling out the top five is always contentious, but below are five of the biggest names.
+There have been so many great players to grace the NBA over the years and singling out the best is always contentious, but below are some of the biggest names past and present.